EsaPo/home-consumption/README.md

 ### How to install

 First you have to clone this repo and go to backend folder.
 Here you run command `npm install` which install needed files.
 You can start backend with command `node server.js` in your `backend/db/` folder.

 After that you go to your frontend folder and install `http-server` with command `npm install http-server`.
 You can start the `http-server` with command `npx http-server -p 8080`.
+You can also set some other web server e.g. Apache, Nginx or caddy etc. to serve your files.

-Next you go to web browser and open IP address e.g http://127.0.0.1:8080' and port which is port number 8080.
+Next you have to go to web browser and open the ip address with port where your files are installed e.g. http://127.0.0.1:8080.